SitecorePowerShell/Book/appendix/common/show-listview.md

 ### -Height  &lt;Int32&gt;

 Height of the results window.
+Only applicable when also using the `-Modal` switch.

 | Aliases |  |
 | :--- | :--- |